jasonwoolford/odin-recipes/README.md

 # odin-recipes
-The Odin Project's "Recipes" project step

-In this project, the aim is to utilize the knowledge gained in the HTML section of The Odin Project.

-Specifically, I aim to utilize boilerplate code typed by my own hand to reinforce my current familiarity with HTML, as well as give structure to this recipes page.
-In addition to this boilerplate code, I will include proper titles, headings, text formatting, and anchor links to different recipes around the web that I am supplied with by The Odin Project.

-Once this step is complete and my HTML is created, I will push this HTML into my GitHub repository (with a helpful commit message) for use later when I will have to revisit it for the CSS section.
+Personal repo for the "Odin Recipes" project from The Odin Project.

+The aim is to reinforce my current familiarity of HTML and CSS to make a visually appealing site for the project, and to keep the scope of the page limited to what is asked so that I don't work on this thing too long needlessly.
+I have so much more of the cirriculum to go through!